 Prone to tantrums and meltdowns.

 A child who matches any of these descriptors could be highly sensitive, and Highly Sensitive Children are uniquely challenging to parent.
 They often don’t respond well to old school discipline, and it can be hard to find solutions that works.
 They often leave their parents feeling exhausted, frustrated, and questioning their own worth.

 People hear the word “sensitive” and equate it with emotional sensitivity.
 They think hurt feelings or dramatic reactions.
 While those things are markers of a Highly Sensitive Person (HSP), they’re not the only traits that make up this temperament, and they’re certainly not the most significant.
 A Highly Sensitive Child (HSC) can also be highly persistent, highly empathic, or highly intuitive.

 The key characteristic of an HSC, though, is the fact that their nervous system takes in more information than a typically processing person’s.
 Regardless of how their sensitivity presents, these are kids who notice everything.
 They’re listening even when you think they aren’t.
 They take time to observe before they jump into a new situation.
-They process things deeply and are easily overwhelmed by sensory input.
+They process things deeply and get overwhelmed easily.
 They are quick to pick up on other people’s expectations and are experts at complying, which means they have excellent conduct at school but huge meltdowns at home, where they feel most safe.